atesgoral/hrm-solutions/README.md

 > Human Resource Machine is a puzzle game.
 In each level, your boss gives you a job.
 Automate it by programming your little office worker!
 If you succeed, you'll be promoted up to the next level for another year of work in the vast office building.
 Congratulations!

-This repo contains working solutions, in hopes of exchanging ideas to collaboratively come up with the most size/speed optimized solutions (or simply to help those out there who are stuck).
+This repo contains working solutions, in hopes of exchanging ideas to collaboratively come up with the most/size.speed optimized solutions (or simply to help those out there who are stuck).
 Even though the programs are created through a drag-and-drop interface within the game, copy/paste from/to the clipboard works as assembly source code seen in this repo.

 The file naming convention used is:

-`<level>-<level name>[.size][.speed].asm`
+Inside a folder called `<level>-<level name>`, `[size.][speed.]asm`

-Where `.size.` and `.speed` are used as modifiers to indicate whether the solution is deemed by the game as size and speed optimized.
+Where `size.` and `speed.` are used as modifiers to indicate whether the solution is deemed by the game as size and speed optimized.

-For example, `07-Zero-Exterminator.size.speed.asm` means the solution is both size and speed optimized.
+For example, `07-Zero-Exterminator/size.speed.asm` means the solution is both size and speed optimized.

 To import one of these solutions into the game: